-V. Electronic (Online) Filing System
+IV.
+Electronic (Online) Filing System

 In 2016, the Secretary of State's Office launched an online system for filing campaign finance reports.
-State, State District, Legislative and Judicial candidates (excluding county and municipal candidates) and political committees which accept contributions and/or make expenditures in support of or opposition to these candidates may utilize the Secretary of State's online filing system.
+State, State District, Legislative and Judicial candidates (excluding County Court candidates) and political committees which accept contributions and/or make expenditures in support of or in opposition to these candidates may utilize the Secretary of State's online filing system.
 The online filing system is offered as a courtesy; no report is required to be electronically filed.